Pranayama Benefits & Daily Breathing Techniques for a Longer Life

 7. Bhramari Pranayama

 These simple exercises can be incorporated into your daily routine and are suitable for anyone, from complete beginners to advanced practitioners.
-However, practitioners who are pregnant or have hypertension should take care when practicing Kapalbhati and Bahaya Pranayama or avoid completely.
+However, practitioners who are pregnant or have hypertension should take care when practicing Kapalbhati and Bahaya Pranayama or avoid them completely.

 Final Thought